What is the international day of happiness? How can you make your employees happier?

 5 International Day of Happiness Ideas At Work

-We’ve got 5 happy ideas:
+We’ve got 5 fun ideas and activities:

 The United Nations declared March 20th the International Day of Happiness.